 It’s a simple process to add users to Google Search Console.
 But before you add them, you’ll want to make sure you’re assigning the appropriate permissions to their accounts, and limiting users to the specific tasks they need to perform.

-To help you get familiar with the different permission levels, here’s a quick overview of the user roles available through the Google Search Console add user process.
+You’ll find three permission levels in GSC: full, restricted, and owner.
+To help you understand the different permission levels, here’s a quick overview of the user roles available through the Google Search Console add user process.

 An account Owner has the highest level of permissions.
 At the Owner permission level, a user has total control over the properties in a Search Console account.

 In addition to being able to view all data and use all of the functions, Owners can also: